lucyjoyce842-oss/SUPACPP_Labs/Exercises/Lab3and4/ReadMe.md

-This Submission should contain five files: AnalyseData2.cxx, FiniteFunctions.cxx, FiniteFunctions.h, CustomFunctions2.cxx, and CustomFunctions2.h.
+This Submission should contain five files along with this ReadMe file: AnalyseData2.cxx, FiniteFunctions.cxx, FiniteFunctions.h, CustomFunctions2.cxx, and CustomFunctions2.h.

 Before compling the code, ensure you are in the correct directory, which is 'Exercises/Lab3and4'.